claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- Charged based on outbound traffic sent through Direct Connect to destinations outside of AWS
 	- Data transfer in the same region is free
 ### PrivateLink
 AWS PrivateLink establishes private connectivity between virtual private clouds (VPC) and supported AWS services, services hosted by other AWS accounts, and supported AWS Marketplace services.
-Need **network load balancer** for other VPC and **Elastic Network Interface** for yours
+External VPC need to use network load balancer and your VPC need an **Elastic Network Interface**

 ![[Pasted image 20241001095444.png]]
 **N.B:** Need an Interface endpoint and Service endpoint in order to work